iarsystems/ewptool/README.md

 The __EWPtool__ populates a project reflecting the source tree layout so the logical layout matches the layout from the filesystem.

-## General usage guidelines
-The project layout in the IAR Embedded Workbench is logical.
-This means that, whenever desired, source files could be added and grouped in a completely different way than the way they are actually arranged in the filesystem.

-The __EWPtool__ populates a project reflecting the source tree layout so the logical layout matches the layout from the filesystem.

 ### Adding the project's sources
 This section provides a general overview on how the __EWPtool__ can be used to quickly populate projects with existing source code.